facebookresearch/habitat-challenge/README.md

         ADD agent.py agent.py
         ADD submission.sh submission.sh
         ```
-    1. Do not forget to add any other files you may need in the Docker, for example, we add the ```demo.ckpt.pth``` file which is the saved weights from the DDPPO example code.
+    1. Do not forget to add any other files you may need in the Docker, for example, we add the ```demo.ckpt.pth``` file which is the saved weights from the DD-PPO example code.

     1. Finally modify the submission.sh script to run the appropiate command to test your agents.
-The scaffold for this code can be found ```agent.py``` and the DDPPO specific agent can be found in ```ddppo_agents.py```.
+The scaffold for this code can be found ```agent.py``` and the DD-PPO specific agent can be found in ```ddppo_agents.py```.
 In this example, we only modify the final command of the PointNav/ObjectNav docker: by adding the following args to submission.sh ```--model-path demo.ckpt.pth --input-type rgbd```.
 The default submission.sh script will pass these args to the python script.
 You may also replace the submission.sh.
         1. Please note that at this time, that habitat_baselines uses a slightly different config system and the configs nodes for habitat are defined under TASK_CONFIG which is loaded at runtime from BASE_TASK_CONFIG_PATH.
 We manually overwrite this config using the opts args in our agent.py file.

 1. Once your Dockerfile and other code is modified to your satisfcation, build it with the following command.
     ```bash
-    docker build . --file ${Task}_DDPPO_Baseline.Dockerfile -t ${task}_submission
+    docker build . --file ${Task}_DDPPO_baseline.Dockerfile -t ${task}_submission
     ```
 1. To test locally simple run the ```test_locally_${task}_rgbd.sh``` script.
 If the docker runs your code without errors, it should work on Eval-AI.
 The instructions for submitting the Docker to EvalAI are listed above.
+1. Happy hacking!

 ## Citing Habitat Challenge 2020
 Please cite the following paper for details about the 2020 PointNav challenge: